Before you continue to use RealWealth

 Military pensions are exempt from income tax in the state of Michigan.

-Income from military pensions are tax-free in Mississippi.
+Income from military pensions is tax-free in Mississippi.

-Income from military retirement accounts are not taxed in the state of Missouri.
+Income from military retirement accounts is not taxed in the state of Missouri.

 Zero taxes on military retirement pay in New Jersey.

-No taxes on retirement income for military in New York.
+There are no taxes on retirement income for the military in New York.

 Pennsylvania does not tax income from a military pension.

-As of 2018, income from military retirement accounts are tax-exempt in West Virginia.
+As of 2018, income from military retirement accounts is tax-exempt in West Virginia.

 In Wisconsin, military pensions are completely exempt from income tax.